gdwmw/Next.js-Boilerplate/README.md

 Thank you for your contribution!

-## License
+## MIT License ⚖️

 This boilerplate is licensed under the MIT License.
 Please see the `LICENSE` file for more information.

+## How to Ask Questions❓

+If you have any questions regarding the boilerplate or its usage, please follow these guidelines:

+1. **Be Clear and Concise**
+   Clearly state your question or issue.
+Provide enough context for others to understand your problem.

+2. **Include Relevant Details**
+   Mention any specific errors, code snippets, or configurations that are relevant to your question.

+3. **Search Before Asking**
+   Check the documentation and existing issues to see if your question has already been answered.

+4. **Use Proper Formatting**
+   When sharing code or error messages, use code blocks for better readability.

+5. **Be Respectful**
+   Remember to be polite and respectful in your communication.

+By following these guidelines, you can help ensure that your questions are understood and addressed promptly.

-This documentation provides a clear overview of the boilerplate, installation instructions, features, and contribution guidelines.
+This documentation provides a clear overview of the boilerplate, installation instructions, commit guidelines, and contribution guidelines.
 If you have any further questions, feel free to ask!